 After that day, Mrs Giles acted as though nothing had happened.
 It was never taken any further and I heard nothing more about it.
 It was disappeared.
 Her shame and mine.
 The way it usually is.

 Shame is one of our most powerful emotions.
 In its positive form, it presents as humility.
 In its mildest incarnations, it’s shyness or embarrassment.
 But shame.
-Big, toxic shame is unspoken, secretive and destructive.
+Big, awful shame is unspoken, secretive and destructive.
 It wounds us and ultimately it can wound our sense of self.
 We all have internal stories that we tell ourselves.
 You’ll recognise yours when you see it:

 - I’m not good enough